crisperdue/prooftoys-site/content/language-intro.md

 All variable names are identifiers.
 A name that is a single letter, optionally followed by an underscore and one or more digits, is a variable name.
 If there are any digits, they will display as a subscript on the identifier.
-The names "T", "F", "R", and "e" are reserved for constants and cannot be used as variable names.
+The names "T", "F", and "R" are reserved for constants and cannot be used as variable names.

-Every variable has a type, such as boolean or individual.
-Prooftoys does not currently provide a way to declare the type of a variable or constant, but infers them.
-Types of some constants such as `T`, `F`, and numeric literals, are predefined.

 An operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces,